uptrain-ai/uptrain/README.md

 # License 💻

-This repo is entirely Apache 2.0 licensed.
-We don't plan to make money off individual developers.
-In the future, we will develop some enterprise features, a hosted version, and support that we charge for.
-Currently, we're solely focused on developing non-enterprise offerings that should cover most of the use cases.
+This repo is published under Apache 2.0 license.
+We're currently focused on developing non-enterprise offerings that should cover most use cases.
+In the future, we will add a hosted version which we might charge for.

 # Stay Updated ☎️
 We are continuously adding tons of features and use cases.
 Please support us by giving the project a star ⭐!